Azure/azure-arch-enterprise-bi-and-reporting/Technical Guides/TechnicalGuide-ToC.md

-# Technical Guids for Enterprise BI and Reporting
+# Technical Guides for Enterprise BI and Reporting

 The following documents describe the technical details of the various operational components after the TRI has been successfully deployed.